the4thdave/FordhamHacks/README.md

 # FordhamHacks
 This website was created to spread word about the FordhamHacks 2020 Hackathon.
-The website was created using React.js and CSS.
-Feel free to suggest changes with pull requests.
+The website was created using JavaScript, React.js and CSS.

 ## Components